JustinTran67/NextPlay-AI/README.md

 ## 🤝 Contributing

-This is a portfolio project, but suggestions and feedback are welcome!
+Suggestions and feedback are welcome!
 Feel free to open an issue or reach out directly.

 ---